Welcome to the Kaiser Permanente Radiation Oncology Program!

 We now have three Radiation Oncology facilities in the Greater Los Angeles Area.
 The first is a 50,000 square-foot facility located in Hollywood.
 The second is a 13,100 square-foot facility located in Ontario.
 The newest is a 16,000 square-foot, glass-enclosed, green-certified facility located in Anaheim.
 Between the three sites, we have the following equipment:

-- One Trilogy dual energy with CBCT/OBI and SRS/SRT capable
+- One Trilogy Dual Energy Linear Accelerator with CBCT/OBI and SRS/SBRT capable

 - Varian HDR afterloader for interstitial and intracavitary implants